tdwg/website/conferences/2026/instructions/index.md

 ### Symposium

 A symposium has a series of presentations around a theme or topic.
 Presenters may take questions from the audience if time allows, and there may or may not be a general discussion included.
-This is the most common session type chosen.
+This is the most common session type.

 ### Contributed oral sessions

-A contributed oral session follows the format of a symposium but the presentations may not be part of the same theme or topic.
+A contributed oral session follows the format of a symposium and the presentations have been grouped around a theme that emerges from the talks themselves. .

 ### Session of lightning talks

-Lightning talks are usually 5 minutes long.
+Lightning talks are 5 minutes long.
 These sessions are rapid-fire, energetic, and fast-moving.
 They're a great way for presenters to showcase just one idea or result.

 ### Workshops